WesleyCh3n/dotfiles/README.md

   # if you use macos
   install_package.sh package.macos-x86_64.sh
   ```
   > ⚠️⚠️⚠️ you can read through `package.*-x86_64.sh` to see what will be installed.
-It's find to comment out what you don't needed.
+It's find to comment out what you don't need.
 - `install_nvim`: install Neovim
   - Usage:
   ```bash